Frank-W-B/industry_reports/README.md

 # Industry reports

 Besides conference and journal articles from graduate school, these two reports best demonstrate my technical writing ability.
-The aerial observer project was collaborative, where my role was the optical modeling (and writing about it).
+The aerial observer project was collaborative, where my role was optical modeling (and writing about it).